awilli1186/wee-website/content/generator/config/sections.md

 ---code|label:Name---

-The name for the section is set here.
+The name for the section is set here and available to the template.

 ```javascript
 "name": "Section Name"